Story by RSN Sports President Dana Ferrell

 Dan Shoemaker lived in the Charlotte, NC area while working for ESPN.
 He eventually retired from the sports cable giant around 2014 but stayed on as a consultant.
 He then moved to Charleston, South Carolina where his two daughters had went to school at the College of Charleston.

-In his so called retirement Dan Shoemaker served as Director of Athletic Development at The College of Charleston and helped schedule the school a game with WVU.
+In his so called retirement Dan Shoemaker served as Athletic Director at The College of Charleston and helped schedule the school a game with WVU.
 He worked briefly as an advisor for the upstart sports network ASN.
 Dan also had a passion for putting together college basketball invitationals such as the one in Puerto Rico each Thanksgiving.

 I’m sure I’m missing much about Dan Shoemaker’s life and accomplishments.
 I only want to capture enough to show that this native West Virginian was ultra successful in most everything he did and he loved to use that success to help his home state and Marshall University.